🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 Some tests can be done on your own:

-• Stool Test: To check the intestines.
+• Stool Test: To screen for colon issues.

-• Blood Pressure Monitor: To control pressure.
+• Blood Pressure Monitor: To track your blood pressure.

 • Glucometer: For those at risk of diabetes.